9QIX/aws-jenkins-via-docker-pipeline/README.md

 ![Step 6:](./documentation/7.png)
 ---

-## Step 7: As we can see from step 6, Jenkins is locked.
+## Step 7: As we can see from Step 6, Jenkins is locked.
 We can capture its key by accessing the Docker logs of Jenkins.
 ```bash
 > docker container ls
 > docker logs -f "container-id"